TIBCOSoftware/js-visualize/Readme.md

 <b>[Paramater passing]</b>, <b>[basic drop-down]</b>, <b>[render values]</b>

 Pass a simple set of hard-coded parameters to control report output.
-This can be expanded with custom input controls such as in this drop-down example.
+This can be expanded with custom inputs controls such as a drop-down.
 In addition, input control values can be rendered directly from the JasperReport Server.

 >Try: A hard coded or dynamic variable...